Table of Contents

 Neapolitan Cyclamen and ivy-leaved Cyclamen are two more common names for this plant.
 These are perennial tuberous plants with rounded leaves.
 The flowers have twisted petals.

 This plant can grow to a maximum height of about 12 cm.
 The flowers are typically white but can occasionally have pink blooms.
-In USDA zone 5, it is resilient.
-For this plant to grow, partial shade is optimal.
-To be protected from the sun, it needs cover.

 The ground should have good drainage.
 It might be neutral, acidic, or alkaline.
 This plant takes between 5 and 10 years to reach its full height.